Public-private JV bill under attack

 Democrat MP Wirat Kalayasiri, who heads the opposition party's legal team, said the PPP bill would allow vested interests to avoid examination by the parliament.

 "I think the government plans to use the bill to support borrowing bills," he said.

 "We admit we let the bill go because we were not aware and did not know what they were up to," he said.

 Meanwhile, Transport Minister Chadchat Sittipunt insisted all the projects can be justified and mechanisms such as reference price adjustments and auditing by outsiders will be put in place to ensure greater transparency.

 He said the ministry cannot wait for these infrastructure schemes to be funded by the annual budget process.

-Mr Chadchat said that of total infrastructure investments, 80% is earmarked for railways, 14% for roads and the rest would be spent on water transport networks and border checkpoints.
+Mr Chadchat said that of total infrastructure investments, 80 per cent is earmarked for railways, 14 per cent for roads and the rest would be spent on water transport networks and border checkpoints.

-He sought to ease concerns the borrowing would add to the public debt burden, saying these debts would account for only 3% of GDP.
+He sought to ease concerns the borrowing would add to the public debt burden, saying these debts would account for only 3 per cent of GDP.